 And here’s where the grand flaw of true wireless earbuds comes in.
 The beauty of AirPods and similar earbuds is that there are no wires to tangle with.
 Having to switch back to wired buds in the last week reminded me what an annoyance that is.
 The extra cost of the AirPods was worth the convenience.

 That convenience comes at a price, though.
 Because there are no wires, the battery must be contained entirely within the ear buds themselves–and they are tiny.
 And like all rechargeable batteries, they will degrade over time.
 When the batteries are this small, the degradation can have a major impact on battery life.
 Rated at a maximum of five hours, people who bought AirPods in 2016 when they debuted are now reporting that they are getting anywhere from 30 to 60 minutes on a full charge now.

-This is normal behavior, though you will not find anything official about this in Apple’s site.
-That means that when the batteries deteriorate to the point that they are no longer usable, you have two choices: pay $219 for a new set, or pay $138.
+This is normal behavior, which means that when the batteries deteriorate to the point that they are no longer usable, you have two choices: pay $219 for a new set of AirPods, or pay $138 to replace both buds.
 Neither of these is very appealing.
-If you go the latter route of battery replacement and imagine they need to be replaced every two years (ie. out of warranty), you are looking at a yearly cost (not counting the original $219 investment) of $69.
+If you go the latter route of bud/battery replacement and imagine they need to be replaced every two years (ie. out of warranty), you are looking at a yearly cost (not counting the original $219 investment) of $69.
 Is paying $69 every year to keep using your AirPods reasonable?
 They’re not sold as a subscription service, so I’d say no.

 But if you asked someone, would you pay $5.75 per month to always get your AirPods batteries refreshed so they never die, I’d bet a surprising number would say yes.
 That works out to $69 per year, of course.